 Doi Pha Hom Pok

-This mountain is located in Doi Fahhompok aka Doi Pha Hom Pok National Park.
+This mountain is located in Doi Pha Hom Pok National Park.
 This large park is situated at the northern limits of the Chiang Mai Province near the city of Fang.
 It is in one of the least spoiled areas of Thailand.
 Strong winds blow every day and have caused the mountain to have a flat top with layers of dirt and granite rocks.
-From the summit, there are usually wonderful views of a sea of clouds and the ridges of mountains along with Thai-Myanmar border.
-There are also several waterfalls and caves in the area.
+From the summit, there are usually wonderful views of a sea of clouds and the ridges of mountains along the Thailand and Myanmar border.
+There are also several other trails to waterfalls and caves in the area.

-Doi Pha Hom Pok has cool weather during much of the year.
+Doi Pha Hom Pok has cooler weather during much of the year.
 The lowest temperature in the winter is around 35 degrees and up to only 60 degrees in the summer.
-The route to the mountain is so steep that it’s considered a great challenge for those who think they can reach the top.
+The route to the mountain has a trail and is a popular viewpoint for both Thai people and foreigners to watch the sunrise.
 The mountain is made up of forest with trees covered by moss, fern, and lichen.
 This gives the area the appearance of being covered by a blanket and given the name; Pha Hom Pok, which simply means the blanket covered mountain.
-Many types of plants and animals can be seen.
-There are rare orchids on the mountain and over 200 types of birds.
+There are rare orchids and other flowers and over one hundred types of birds.

-Ten kilometers from the town of Fang, are the headquarters of the park where maps and information can be obtained.
+About ten kilometers from Fang, are the headquarters of the national park where maps and information can be obtained.
+It is thought that the landscape of Fang looked like the seed of a Fang tree in which the town was named after.
 This is also where the famous hot springs are located.
 In 1989, an geothermal power plant was installed using the pressure of hot water from a hundred meters deep well.
 This project was carefully planned so that it would not ruin the environment.
 The staff is happy to show visitors around the plant.
-There are number of boiling geysers that shoot from the ground.
-This is a great place for a picnic and the whole area is beautiful.
-Hikers who want to hike to the summit of Doi Pha Hom Pok, should ask permission at Mae Fang National Park, Chiang Mai.
+There are number of boiling geysers that shoot up from the ground.
+This is a great place for sightseeing or a picnic and the whole area is beautiful.

 Doi Chiang Dao